Vicarious Liability

 If you have lost a loved one due to a wrongful act, it is important to consult with an attorney to discuss your case within a few months of the incident.
 This is because under the Georgia statute of limitations wrongful death actions must generally be brought within two years of the date of the death.
 Once the statute of limitations period has run, a claim is barred completely.

-Contact Personal Injury Attorney Joel Williams
+Contact Our Personal Injury Law Firm

 The attorneys at Williams Elleby Howard & Easter are dedicated to getting justice for victims of wrongful death in Kennesaw and throughout Georgia.
 Joel has consistently been recognized as one of the best trial lawyers in Georgia, and this has helped him to maximize recoveries for hundreds of his clients.
 If you have lost a loved one due to the negligence or intentional action of someone else, Williams Elleby Howard & Easter will fight for you to get the compensation you deserve.
 Contact Williams Elleby Howard & Easter, at (409) 389-1035 today to schedule a free consultation.